Population and housing censuses by country: Uganda

 The first censuses in Uganda were taken in 1911, 1921 and 1931.
 It was done in a rather primitive way.
 The enumeration unit was 'huts' and not individuals.
 More scientific censuses were taken 1948 and 1959 where the enumeration unit was persons.
 The census was however divided into two separate enumerations, one for Africans, and one for the non-African population.

 The censuses during independence 1969, 1980, 1991 were taken jointly for all races.
 The censuses 1980 and 1991 included housing information and in addition a larger questionnaire for a sample of the population.
 However, the questionnaires for the 1980 were lost and only provisional figures are available from this census.

 The census in 2002 involved some 50,000 enumerators and supervisors.
 It covered several topics including: population and housing; agriculture; and Micro- and small Enterprises administered at individual/household level.
 The Preliminary Results were published two weeks after the enumeration.
 The Final Results were released in March 2005, while the analytical findings and the district level results were scheduled to be released in the second quarter of 2006.

+The next census was conducted in August 2014 under the theme of ‘Counting for Planning and Improved Service Delivery’.
+Provisional results were released in November 2014 and the main report was released in March 2016.
+In August 2024, the latest census was conducted under the theme of 'It matters to be counted'.
+The final report was released in December 2024.

+Americas

+Antigua and Barbuda

-The most recent census was in August 2014.
+Population & Housing Censuses was carried out in 1991, 2001, and 2011.
+The 2011 census was released in May 2014.

+Argentina

+National population censuses are carried out in Argentina roughly every ten years, the last ones having been carried out in 2001, October 27, 2010 and May 18, 2022.

+Barbados

+Censuses on population sizes in Barbados are conducted by the Barbados Statistical Service (BSS).
+The last major census was conducted in 2021.

+Bolivia

+Bolivia became independent from Spain on August 6, 1825, and since that time the country has managed to carry out around 11 population and housing censuses throughout its history as an independent country.

+The first population census of Bolivia was carried out in 1831 and four years later the second census was carried out in 1835, the third in 1845, the fourth in 1854 and finally the fifth census was in 1882, this being the last 19th century census.

+During the 20th century, Bolivia only carried out four censuses; the first at the beginning of the century in 1900 and the second census was in 1950 (after 50 years) already in the middle of the 20th century.
+The next census was carried out 26 years later in 1976 and the next census was carried out after 16 years in 1992, this being also the last of the century.